alexgibs/cfnstyle/README.md

   <a name="syntax--prefer-sub"></a><a name="3.2"></a>
   - [3.2](#references--prefer-sub) Use !Sub (Fn::Sub) instead of !Join (Fn::Join) where possible.

     > Why? !Sub is much cleaner and easier to read.
-It is less error prone, particularly for UserData. !Sub allows for inline variable substitution, simiarly to ES2015 template literals.
+It is less error prone, particularly for UserData. !Sub allows for inline variable substitution, similar to ES2015 template literals.

     ```yaml
     # bad